wagnius-GmbH/slvwagner/README.md

 # slvwagner
-my R library inclued all function I have been using over and over again.
+my R library include all function I have been using over and over again.

 ## Content